IDGCaptainRussia94/Terraria-SGAmod/README.md

 -Doom Harbinger has been semi-removed for the time being, you can still summon him via his item, but he is no longer required by progression or spawns on his own

+-Removed unused enchanting tooltips from specific items

--Remove the flavor icons on the mod's name, especially the statues, they made searching up the mod impractical...
-I'll readd them in the description where they won't matter as much
+-Removed the flavor icons on the mod's name, especially the statues, they made searching up the mod impractically...
+Difficult.
+I'll re-add them in the description where they won't matter as much

+-Various visual updates here and there

 -Also rewrote the description because it was dated